How to play with your betta fish and keep him entertained.

 If you choose to use fake plants, be sure they don’t have sharp edges that could cut your betta’s soft flowing fins.
 Silk plants make a nice choice.

-Well, we mentioned plants were a good toy, now how about a leaf that acts as a hammock for a betta!
+Well, we mentioned plants were a good toy, now how about a leaf that acts as a hammock for your betta fish!

 It is designed to support your betta as he chills out on his new hammock – oh he will think he’s sooo cool!